EarthNets: Empowering AI in Earth Observation: Dataset Ranking and Benchmark Building

 \section{Dataset Ranking and Benchmark Building}

 Researchers in the RS community have been publishing more and more datasets to benefit the development of new methods.
 However, algorithms can easily saturate their performance on these datasets \cite{dimitrovski2022aitlas}.
 Deep learning models can achieve almost perfect performance on small-scale or domain-specific datasets.
-However, small-scale datasets are easier to have bias and can not reflect the performance of methods in real-world complex scenarios \cite{long2021creating}.
+However, small-scale datasets are more likely to have bias and cannot reflect the performance of methods in real-world complex scenarios \cite{long2021creating}.
 Methods developed on small datasets or specific domains are difficult to generalize to other scenarios.

-Considering these disadvantages, it is urgent to employ new benchmarks with large-scale, general research domain, and high annotation quality datasets for a fair and consistent evaluation of RS methods.
+Considering these disadvantages, it is urgent to employ new benchmarks with large-scale, general research domains, and high-quality annotations for a fair and consistent evaluation of RS methods.
 Although the attributes of a large number of datasets are provided, it is still not intuitive to compare the quality of different datasets.
 Thus, for the first time, in this study, we propose to rank these datasets based on their attributes.